vaibhav-academic/Pascal-Programming/README.md

 # Pascal-Programming
-Contains code and thesis that i submitted as part of Pascal Programming in July,2004
+Contains code and thesis that I submitted as part of Pascal Programming in July,2004